-Table 2-1: Main modes and parameters of NACO.
+Table 2-1: Main modes and paran neters of NACO.
 Please check NACO (public web) overview for updates.

-Adaptive Optics Performance 40% Strehl ratio in K under good atmospheric conditions (seeing AND coherence time >4ms) and with a reference object of V=10 mag or K=6 mag Imaging Broad- and narrow- band filters in the 1-5 μm region with - simple 14"-56" fields of view and 13-54 mas pixel scales - SDI+ Simultaneous Differential Imaging (SDI+) in SM/VM. - APP Apodizing Phase Plate Imaging (APP) in both VM and SM. - noAO Pupil tracking imaging (ADI) offered in SM without focal plane mask (simple imaging and APP) and VM otherwise.
+Adaptive Optics Performance 40% Strehl ratio in K under good atmospheric conditions (good seeing AND coherence time >4ms) and with a reference object of V=10 mag or K=6 mag Imaging Broad- and narrow- band filters in the 1-5 μm region with - simple 14"-56" fields of view and 13-54 mas pixel scales - SDI+ Simultaneous Differential Imaging (SDI+) in SM/VM. - APP Apodizing Phase Plate Imaging (APP) in both VM and SM. - noAO Pupil tracking imaging (ADI) offered in SM without focal plane mask (simple imaging and APP) and VM otherwise.
 Open-loop imaging (no AO) is offered in SM/VM (not pipeline supported).
-Coronagraphy Occulting masks of various diameters + 4 quadrant phase - 4QPM masks: 4QPM_H, 4QPM_K (VM only). - SDI+4QPM Simultaneous Differential Imaging plus Coronagraphy - Lyot masks (SDI+ & 4QPM_H, VM only).
-All these techniques can be coupled with pupil tracking and cube mode.
-Lyot coronagraphy is now offered in SM without pupil tracking.
+Coronagraphy Occulting masks of various diameters + 4 quadrant phase - 4QPM masks: 4QPM_H, 4QPM_K (VM only). - Lyot masks All these techniques can be coupled with pupil tracking and cube mode.
+All coronagraphs are now offered in SM with or without pupil tracking.
 Grism Spectroscopy Long slit spectroscopy with 4 grisms of resolving power 400-1400 over the covered spectral range.
 Spectroscopy is now offered both in VM and SM.
-APP Spectroscopy Limited setups (see web pages), only LW and only VM. - grism (LW)
+A DD Co option and ave Limited actures (see wish needs) and I.W. and and I.W. (see APP Spectroscopy Limited setups (see web pages), only LW and only VM (not - grism (LW) recommended to non-APP experts).
 Prism Spectroscopy Limited setups (see web pages) and only VM.
 Polarimetry Imaging with a Wollaston prism (VM and SM).

 SAM Sparse Aperture Masking Interferometry with 4 different masks.
 SAM is only offered in VM.
 SAMPol SAM with polarimetry, offered in VM.
-LGS Laser assisted observations with or without tip/tilt star (seeing enhancer mode) is offered in SM and VM Cube Mode Cube or burst mode (all NDIT are saved) is offered in SM and VM for any of the above modes.
+LGS Laser assisted observations with or without tip/tilt star (seeing enhancer mode) is offered in SM and VM.
+Cube Mode Cube or burst mode (all NDIT are saved) is offered in SM and VM for any of the above modes.